jonnyleealas/201-Reads/readings/class10.md

 #

 ### Errors
 Js will look for error handling codes when it has found an error.
-I it doen't find an error handling code it will terminate the script and create an error object.
+I it doesn't find an error handling code it will terminate the script and create an error object.

 #
 ### Property Description